TuanYi/BLACK_MELODY/README.md

 # BLACK_MELODY
-BLACK holes MEasured or LOcated by DYnamical (radial velocity) method.
+BLACK holes MEasured and/or LOcated by DYnamical (radial velocity) method.

 This repository Will be updated regularly every Friday, with a probability of 0.25.